What are the periodic table group number and a rep... | Channels for Pearson+

 Next

-What are the periodic table group number and a representative element for X in the ionic compound Sr
+What are the periodic table group number and a representative element for X in the ionic compound X

 3